 The division conducts periodic reviews of its processes, procedures and data management.
-Each public water system is assigned to one compliance specialist.
-The compliance specialist oversees all compliance and enforcement activities related to a specific water system in regards to both drinking water regulations and operator certification regulations.
-This is a holistic approach that enhances communication between the division and the regulated community and has improved program efficiency and effectiveness.
+Each public water system is assigned a compliance specialist.
+Each compliance specialist oversees all compliance and enforcement activities related to a specific water system in regards to both drinking water regulations and operator certification regulations.
+This is a holistic approach that enhances communication between the division and the regulated community.
+The approach has also improved program efficiency and effectiveness.